|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 10: Bahla Fort, Jabrin Castle, Jabel Akhdar

 This morning we visit Bahla Fort and Jabrin Castle.
 The oasis of Bahla owes its prosperity to the Banu Nebhan tribe which dominated the area from the beginning of the 12th century to the end of the 15th century.
 The ruins of this immense fort with its walls and towers of unbaked bricks and stone foundations are remarkable examples of the power of this region and its importance in Omani history.
 We then visit Jabrin Castle, the finest of Oman's castles built in the 17th century.
 The castle became a primary influence in Omani learning and displays the highest achievement of Omani ceiling paintings and beautifully executed woodcarvings.

 Day 11: Great Wahiba Sands & Bedouin Tents

 After breakfast, we begin our journey into the desert.
 On the way we stop in the pretty village of Birkat Al Mauz for a short walk through its oasis of palm trees and date plantations.

 Today we experience the thrills of dune driving in the desert.
 We cross the desert to Quahed on the coast.
-After enjoying a picnic lunch by the beach, we make our way to Wadi Bani Khalid, a beautiful oasis in the middle of barren mountains.
-We stop here to relax a bit and enjoy a swim in the beautiful turquoise pools.
+After enjoying a picnic lunch by the beach, we make our way to Wadi Bani Khalid, a beautiful oasis in the middle of barren mountains, where we will have some time to relax.

 Day 13: Sur, Dhow Building Yards; Wadi Tiwi